-It may seem obvious to you that someone reading your ad would know that the next step is to click through your ad in order to get from point A to point B. This is not always the case, and all of the great ads became that way because of their call to action.
+It may seem obvious to you that someone reading your ad would know that the next step is to click through your ad.
+This is not always the case, and all the great ads became that way because of their call to action.
 You need to instruct your ad ‘viewers’ on what they need to do next.
 Your call to action also needs to be succinct and relevant.
-If you want someone to ‘buy now’ as opposed to browsing further, than state that, rather than something vague like ‘click here’.
+If you want someone to click on ‘buy now’ button or show it.

 2. Sending traffic to a home page

 This applies to all non-relevant search pages.
 Visitors want to land on the page that is relevant to their search term when they click through.
-If you direct them to a home or other page where they need to do further searching, there is a good chance that you will lose them.
+You may direct them to a home or other page where they need to do further searching.
+But there is a good chance that you will lose them.

 3. Ignoring negative keywords

-If you really don’t want to waste clicks by having your ad appear alongside those with the word ‘free’ in it, then be sure to include your negative keywords to prevent this from happening.
-If your ad appears with those ads, people will still click your ad and cost you significant advertising funds.
+If you don’t want to waste clicks, don’t include the word ‘free’ in your ad.
+Be sure to include your negative keywords to prevent this from happening.
+If your ad appears with those ads, people will still click your ad. it will cost you significant advertising funds with no results.

 4. Using broad match types

-If your targeted keywords are too broad, then your ad will appear for irrelevant search queries.
-This will attract more visitors to your site, but will cost you dollars and reduce your ROI.
+Don’t target keywords that are too broad.
+Your ad will appear for irrelevant search queries if you do.
+This will attract more visitors to your site but will cost you dollars and reduce your ROI.

-Anyone who is familiar with PPC advertising will know full well that it has its ‘frustrations’.
-The most common include the following;
+Anyone who is familiar with PPC advertising will know that it has its ‘frustrations’.
+The most common include the following:

-You need to be constantly testing and tweaking your ads in order to get the most from your campaigns.
+- You need to be testing and tweaking your ads to get the most from your campaigns.

-It’s a short term strategy.
-You need to continually pay for ads to be in the game.
+It’s a short-term strategy.
+You need to keep paying for ads to be in the game.

 Clicks are not conversions.
-Even targeted traffic needs to be converted to sales.
+Even targeted traffic needs to convert to sales.

 You always need to be staying on top of your PPC campaigns.
-The following link reveals a story that, while told a few years back, is relevant even today as a reminder of what can happen if you ‘drop the ball’ with your ads.
+This link reveals a story worth reading.

 Managing PPC ad campaigns- the BIG picture

 PPC is one of the most challenging areas of online advertising in which you need to stay on top of your game.
-Successful marketers know that when it comes to online advertising, you have to expect change.
-With Google consistently waging war on ‘the little guy’ and keeping secrets with its highly feared algorithm changes, you will only survive with PPC if you adapt to the changes and find ways to compete with the big players.
+Successful marketers know that you have to expect change.
+Google waging war on ‘the little guy’.
+And keeping secrets with its feared algorithm changes.
+You will only survive with PPC if you adapt to the changes and find ways to compete with the big players.
 Luckily, you have options.
-Take advantage of the consumer swing towards the other search engines, focus on highly targeted but longer tail keywords, and consistently test, test, and then test again.
+Take advantage of the consumer swing towards the other search engines.
+Focus on highly targeted but longer tail keywords.
+And test, test, and then test again.
 Persistence can bring definite monetary rewards with PPC marketing.